Mapaor/sample-videos/README.md

 ### Other
 More NASA videos: [https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22](https://archive.org/search?query=creator%3A%22NASA%22&and%5B%5D=mediatype%3A%22movies%22)
 ### Important note
 GitHub Pages is not meant for this.
 It's speed is bad.
-If care about speed create an AWS Account.
-Use S3, create a new general public bucket.
-Put your files there.
-As long as you don't exceed 5GB the first year will be free.
+If you care about speed create an AWS Account, use S3, and create a new general public bucket.
+Put your files there, as long as you don't exceed 5GB the first year will be free.